OnlyBMan/WindowsDeveloperConfig/README.md

 See [`src/future/cmdpal/README.md`](./src/future/cmdpal/README.md) for build and install instructions.

+## Troubleshooting

+- **"Unrecognized command: configure"** - run `winget configure --enable`.
+If `winget configure` is still unavailable, see [`Workloads/_common/assert-winget-configure.ps1`](./Workloads/_common/assert-winget-configure.ps1).
+- **A workload says it succeeded but `python` / `node` / similar commands are not on PATH in this window.** Open a new terminal, or use the matching `install.ps1` shim to refresh PATH in the current session.
+- **Windows Dev Config rebooted the machine and appears to have stopped.** It registers a `RunOnce` entry so `winget configure` resumes after you sign back in.
+- **WSL is missing when you tried to run the Comfort Shell bootstrap directly.** Use `& ".\Wsl Comfort\install.ps1"` on Windows so the flow can install WSL first.

 ## Repo layout: signed vs source

 This repo carries **two parallel copies** of every flow: